Code-Institute-Submissions/craft-beer-festival/README.md

 This website is the best way to help them achieve these things because:

 - most festival website focus on party drinks rather then having fun and great time
-- other websites"hit" you imidiately with poud musicand fast changing background
+- other websites "hit" you imidiately with loud music and fast changing background

 This website is:
 - very easy and quick to navigate.